googleapis/google-api-nodejs-client/README.md

 Fork the repo, develop and test your code changes.

-Install all depedencies including development requirements by running:
+Install all dependencies including development requirements by running:

     $ npm install -d